ElectronicToast/ee154b/lab2/README.md

 ### Usage
-Each script has usage with -h. e.g. `loopback_test.py -h'
+Each script has usage with -h. e.g. `loopback_test.py -h`

 ### Python
 This tool was developed in Python 3.7.2, and should be run in a virtualenv with the same version of Python interpreter.